umd-mith/airwaves/README.md

 *airwaves* is built with [Gatsby] which requires a [NodeJS] development environment.
-If you already have NodeJS setup on your computer you can jump forward to the [#GitHub Account](#2-github-account) section.
+If you already have NodeJS setup on your computer you can jump forward to the section [2.
+GitHub Account](#2-github-account).
 Otherwise here are some operating system specific instructions for getting NodeJS on your computer.

 ### OS X